GeWu-Lab/LSMI_Estimator/README.md

   <p>Figure 2: The Redundancy Estimation Framework.
 Information flow is traced through a lattice structure to identify redundant components, ensuring monotonic decrease of information quantities along the decomposition path.</p>
 </div>

 Our approach estimates redundancy by leveraging information flow, ensuring monotonicity.
-Specifically, pointwise mutual information is decomposed into two parts satisfying the framework; redundancy is then determined for each part and combined to yield the overall redundancy interaction.
+Specifically, pointwise mutual information is decomposed into $i^+$ and $i^-$ for each modality, satisfying the framework; redundancy is then determined for each part and combined to yield the overall redundancy interaction.

 For continuous distributions, interactions are quantified using KNIFE (Pichler et al., 2022) for efficient differential entropy estimation.
 This provides $h_{\theta}(x)$ as an estimate for $h(x)$ (the $i^+$ component) and facilitates the estimation of the $i^-$ component.
 This lightweight methodology is well-suited for sample-level analysis.